The official blog of the Lung Institute.

 Flowers, trees, grass, pollen, and mold spores can all bring on a serious attack.
 Often, this includes shortness of breath, increase mucus production, tightness in the chest, and wheezing.
 Flare-ups are the number one cause of hospitalization for COPD sufferers and can be fatal.
 There are numerous triggers that can cause a flare-up and unfortunately seasonal allergies fall on the list.
 By preventing an allergy attack, sufferers can also reduce the likelihood of a life-threatening flare-up.

-Lung Institute, a stem cell therapy provider located in Tampa, FL, is committed to improving the lives of lung disease sufferers.
+Lung Institute, a cellular therapy provider located in Tampa, FL, is committed to improving the lives of lung disease sufferers.
 Since allergy season is predicted to peak within the next couple of weeks, Lung Institute has put together five helpful tips along with resources to help individuals with COPD, and other forms of lung disease, avoid a flare-up.

 Tip 1: Stay Inside – Make sure to stay indoors, leave shoes outside to avoid tracking pollen indoors, and wash clothes after being outside.